RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 ```

 {{% notice note %}}
-The configure() initial call is deprecated, but may be in use by legacy systems.
+The `configure()` initial call is deprecated, but may be in use by legacy systems.
 See the documentation for REDHAWK 1.X releases for details about its use.
-The configure() initial call has been superseded by the use of the initializeProperties() initial calls, yet both implementations still use the configure argument to override default property names and values for components and devices.
+The `configure()` initial call has been superseded by the use of the `initializeProperties()` initial call, yet both implementations still use the configure argument to override default property names and values for components and devices.
 {{% /notice %}}

 Property names are taken from the component PRF file, with any characters that are invalid for Python identifiers replaced by an underscore.